Pixelynx/ResuMate/client/README.md

 - **State Management**: The form state is managed using React's `useState` hook.

 ### Validation
-- [ ] Each step can include validation logic to ensure the data is correctly entered before proceeding to the next step.
+- Each step includes validation logic to ensure data is correctly entered before proceeding to the next step
-- [ ] Validation can be implemented using form libraries like Formik or custom validation logic.
+- Validation is implemented using a custom validation system with the `useFormValidation` hook
+- Real-time validation provides immediate feedback to users
+- Form progression is blocked if the current step contains validation errors
+- Special validation for date fields ensures chronological order (e.g., end dates after start dates)
+- Required fields are clearly marked and validated

 ### Usage
 - The `ResumeForm` component is used in the `/builder` route of the application.